The Penguin Podcast is back! Listen Now

 'Part of me knew what the hungry ghosts wanted all along, what they still want.
 It is not vengeance.
 No, they want something else, but we refuse to listen.
 They want us to face up to our broken obligations.'

-Every spring during the Qingming Festival, people return to their home villages in China to sweep the tombs of their ancestors.
-They make offerings of food and incense to prevent their ancestors from becoming hungry ghosts that could cause misfortune, illnesses and crop failures.
-Yet for the past century, the tombs of many overseas Chinese have been left unattended because of the ruptures of war and revolution.
-Following a record year of wildfires, Alice Mah returns to her family’s rice village in South China, ninety years after her grandfather’s last visit and fifty years after her last relative died in the village.
-While she finds clan members who still remember her family, there are no tombs left to sweep.
+Every spring during the Qingming Festival, people return to their home villages in China to sweep the tombs of their ancestors, making offerings of food and incense to prevent them from becoming hungry ghosts that could cause misfortune.
+Yet for the past century, a time ruptured by war and revolution, many tombs have been left unattended.
+Following a record year of wildfires, Alice Mah returns to her family’s rice village in South China, and discovers that her ancestors are almost forgotten, and there are no tombs left to sweep.
 Instead, there are incalculable clan debts to be paid.

 A haunting blend of memoir, cultural history and environmental exploration, Red Pockets confronts the hungry ghosts of our neglected ancestors, while searching for an acceptable offering.
 What do we owe to past and future generations?
 What do we owe to the places that we inhabit?